Sexual abuse compensation calculator – Find out amounts you can claim?

 In most cases, we will advise you to take civil legal action.
 There are a number of reasons why this is the case.
 This includes the fact that the abuser will not be able to pay the compensation ordered by the court if they do not have any money at the time.
 However, civil action will ensure that they do need to pay any money they get in the future to you.
 It is also worth noting that you will not get any legal aid to sue your abuser.
 Nonetheless, this is something you do not need to worry about when working with us, as we handle all cases on a No Win No Fee basis.
 You can find out more about this below.

+In addition to the amounts specified in our sexual abuse compensation calculator, you could be owed other damages.
 When making a claim for sexual abuse, you will be able to secure compensation to cover any costs you have encountered as a direct consequence of your injuries, as well as compensation for the pain and suffering you have experienced.
 This includes the following:

 - General damages – ‘General damages’ is a term that is used to describe the compensation you will receive for the pain and suffering you have encountered.